romainsacchi/carculator_truck/docs/modeling.rst

 The effect of changing the battery chemistry, using a required range autonomy of 150 km on a 32t articulated truck is shown in Figure 40.
-The difference across chemistries is not significant.
+The difference across chemistry is not significant.
 The higher gravimetric energy density of NCA batteries slightly increases the available payload of the vehicle.
+This difference becomes more significant as the required range autonomy increases.

 .. image:: https://github.com/romainsacchi/carculator_truck/raw/master/docs/media/image82.png
    :width: 4.19231in
    :height: 4.39368in

-Figure 40 Effect of battery chemistry on number of replacements, battery capacity and mass, as well as the available payload, for a 32t articulated truck, with a required range autonomy of 150 km.
+Figure 9 Effect of battery chemistry on number of replacements, battery capacity and mass, as well as the available payload, for a 32t articulated truck, with a required range autonomy of 150 km.